Find & Search for your perfect Private Number Plates with CarReg

 What is a Private Number Plate?

-The definition of a private number plate is simply a registration that is chosen rather than comes with the car.
+The definition of private number plates is simply a registration that is chosen rather than comes with the car.
 A private number plate can take any legal pattern of letters or numbers and can cost anything from a few hundred to hundreds of thousands of pounds.
 There are some sub categories within private plates which refer to certain patterns of letters of numbers; dateless, suffix, prefix and new style.
 There are lots of synonyms (words that mean the same thing) for the term ‘private number plate’ such as cherished number plates, vanity and personalised number plates.

 Investing In Private Number Plates